 Additional evaluation data is also compiled at the end of each semester such as retention rates, grade distributions, and enrollment.

-Students in classes in which response systems, "clickers", were used as an additional instructional technology resource were recently surveyed.
-The results can be viewed by clicking on the picture to the left.
+Students in classes in which response systems, such as Top Hat, were used as an additional instructional technology resource were recently surveyed.
+The results can be viewed by clicking on the following link.

 Students at the University have access to the various computer labs located on campus.
 At the end of each fall and spring semester, feedback is collected from students on the lab facilities and support.
 The results can be viewed by clicking the following link.

 Instructional Technology & Distance Education Services